 Fluctuations in temperature affect the aging potential of wines with the fluctuations resulting in expansion and contraction of the cork.
 Whilst cork has good properties of elasticity, corks will begin to lose their elasticity after experiencing any rapid change of temperature.
 Once the elasticity of the cork has been affected to the point of no longer providing an effective seal, the wine will quickly oxidise and leakage will occur, thus spoiling the wine.
 Therefore, having stability in the temperature range over any period of time is crucially important.

 In respect to establish an ideal temperature for storage there are various factors which need to be considered.
 If the temperature is too low this only delays maturation and can result in deposits or suspensions developing in the wine.
 Conversely, if the temperature if maintained too high, maturity of the wine will be accelerated.
 Exposure to too high a temperature will spoil the wine, many exposures at too high a temperature will spoil it entirely and will almost certainly render it undrinkable.
-White wines are far more affected by temperature variations than reds.

 After temperature and humidity, light is wines next biggest foe.
 Light, whether it is sunlight or fluorescent light will cause wines to age prematurely.
 The source of the problem is ultraviolet light (UV), which will penetrate even the darkest coloured bottles.
 It is capable of tainting the wine or even ruining it altogether by breaking down the natural compounds in the wine.
-Sparkling wines and white wines generally are more susceptible to light than other types of wines.

 MW Wines has been fitted out with incandescent lighting, which is UV FREE to ensure that wines stored in the storage facility is NOT affected by ultraviolet light.
 Lighting remains turned off in all areas whilst they are unattended.